IronLanguages/ironclad/README.txt

   pass (the official test suite appears to be annoyingly platform-specific).

 * csv, as shipped with Python 2.6, will import; the official test suite contains 76 tests, of which 7 error and 1 fails.
-Most of the problems look pretty inconsequential, but there are 2 or 3 real problems.
+Some of the problems look pretty inconsequential, but there are a few real problems in specific cases.

 * h5py 1.2.1 will import if ipy is run with -X:Frames.
 Of the 133
-  tests we run, 4 error and 1 fails.
+  tests we run, 3 error and 1 fails.
 Notable issues follow:

   * Three test classes are blacklisted because they can deadlock.
 The proximate cause is that the tests make unwarranted assumptions about file cleanup; the